Subscribe for all my updates and don't miss a thing! Sign me up!

 The Path Of Hurricane Gilbert In 1988

-I was listening to our RJR this morning, on of the local radio stations in Jamaica and was reminded of the calamity brought on the island by the infamous Hurricane Gilbert in 1988, September 12.
+I was listening to our RJR this morning, one of the local radio stations in Jamaica and was reminded of the calamity brought on the island by the infamous Hurricane Gilbert in 1988, September 12.

-But I remember the scare that night.
+I was a boy then but I remember the scare that night.

 A number of us huddled in my grandma's (Mammy) house.
 Of course, there wasn't much sleep - we couldn't.